 Bioremediation: Using Living Organisms to Clean the Environment

-The process of bioremediation might involve the introduction of new organisms to a site, or the adjustment of environmental conditions to enhance degradation rates of indigenous fauna.
+The process of bioremediation might involve the introduction of new organisms to a site or the adjustment of environmental conditions to enhance degradation rates of indigenous fauna.

 Why Bioremediation Is Used

-These technologies are also applied to contaminated wastewater, ground or surface waters, soils, sediments and air where there has been either accidental or intentional release of pollutants or chemicals that pose a risk to human, animal or ecosystem health.
+These technologies are also applied to contaminated wastewater, ground or surface waters, soils, sediments, and air where there has been either accidental or intentional release of pollutants or chemicals that pose a risk to humans, animals, or entire ecosystems.

-Phytoremediation is a type of bioremediation that uses plants and is often proposed for bioaccumulation of metals, although there are many other different types of phytoremediation.
+Phytoremediation is a type of bioremediation that uses plants and often is proposed for bioaccumulation of metals, although there are many other different types of phytoremediation.